ZJU-FAST-Lab/large_scale_traj_optimizer/README.md

 ## 3. Performance

-We compare our implementation with four existing works.
+We compare our original implementation with four existing works.
 The performance is shown as follows.
+The performance of the up-to-date master branch is significantly higher than that is shown in the figure.

 <p align="center">
   <img src="misc/ModerateScale.png" width = "640" height = "375"/>